Our Human Rights Work

 Did you know... nearly all forests across the globe are inhabited?

-The peoples who live there have customary rights and have developed ways of life and traditional knowledge that are attuned to their forest environments.
-Yet, forest policies commonly treat forests as empty lands controlled by the state and available for development, colonisation, logging, plantations, dams, mines, oil wells, gas pipelines and agribusinesses.
+The peoples who live in these forests have customary rights and have developed ways of life and traditional knowledge that are attuned to their forest environments.
+Yet forests are commonly treated as empty lands controlled by the state and available for development, colonisation, logging, plantations, dams, mines, oil wells, gas pipelines and agribusinesses.
 These encroachments often force peoples out of their forest homes, and even many conservation schemes such as wilderness reserves and protected areas also deny forest peoples' rights.

-- Supporting and advancing the exercise of self-determination by indigenous and forest peoples by strengthening community governance, mobilisation and representation, and the creation and use of political spaces where indigenous and forest peoples' voices can be heard.
+Supporting and advancing the exercise of self-determination by indigenous and forest peoples by strengthening community governance, mobilisation and representation, and the creation and use of political spaces where indigenous and forest peoples' voices can be heard.

-- Ensuring access to justice by developing and using accountability and redress mechanisms in both public and private institutions that are directly accessible to indigenous and forest peoples and their communities.
+Ensuring access to justice by developing and using accountability and redress mechanisms in both public and private institutions that are directly accessible to indigenous and forest peoples and their communities.

-- Partnered advocacy towards legal and policy reform and the development of best practice and standards consistent with indigenous and forest peoples' rights in international law.
+Partnered advocacy towards legal and policy reform and the development of best practice and standards consistent with indigenous and forest peoples' rights in international law.

-- Networking, sharing information and building solidarity for coordinated action among a wide range of actors.
+Networking, sharing information and building solidarity for coordinated action among a wide range of actors.